FN-FAL113/FN-FAL113/README.md

 - 🎯 Doing learning AI-assisted development, running models locally with agentic code environments

-- 💼 Seeking for better opportunities as developer or any tech-related, please feel free to contact me by creating an issue ticket to any of my repos (for privacy, I do not expose my email due to phishing attempts).
+- 💼 Seeking for better opportunities as developer or any tech-related, please feel free to contact me by creating an issue ticket to any of my repos

+- ℹ️ For privacy, I do not expose my email due to phishing attempts.

 - 🌏 [Personal Site](https://fnfal.pages.dev/)